Scott Fivelson

-Scott Fivelson is an American writer, playwright, and director, best known as the writer/producer of American Reel, starring David Carradine, and as writer/director of Near Myth: The Oskar Knight Story, which won Fivelson the "Breakthrough Director Spotlight" at the 2016 Hollywood Reel Independent Film Festival.
+Scott Fivelson is an American writer, playwright, and director, who was the writer and producer of American Reel, starring David Carradine, and Near Myth: The Oskar Knight Story.

 Early career

 Fivelson was born in Chicago, Illinois and attended Northwestern University.
 He has written short stories and satirical pieces for Chicago Magazine, the Chicago Tribune, Los Angeles magazine, the Los Angeles Times, the L.A.
 Weekly, Tales from the Heart of Hollywood, and other publications.
 He is the author of the one-act plays, Dial L for Latch-Key and Leading the Witness, published by Hen House Press.
 He is also the author of the 2013 novel Tuxes, which was published by BeachSide Press, and which was also released in a French e-edition from Polymancer Studios, Inc.

 Writing

-Fivelson is the writer/director of Near Myth: The Oskar Knight Story, a Hollywood biopic starring Lenny Von Dohlen as legendary director, "Oskar Knight".
-The film won Scott Fivelson the "Breakthrough Director Spotlight" award at the 2016 Hollywood Reel Independent Film Festival.
-Further acclaim came from reviewer Terence Towles Canote who stated, "I think Near Myth: The Oskar Knight Story could be destined to be a classic itself."
+Fivelson is the writer and director of Near Myth: The Oskar Knight Story, a Hollywood biopic starring Lenny Von Dohlen as director "Oskar Knight".
 His short story in paperback and ebook form, Johnny Passe, also appears in the anthology, Fiction Noir, both published by Hen House Press.